nathanreyes/v-calendar/docs/format-parse-dates.md

 Masks are used to properly format and parse different sections of the calendar and date picker components.

-Masks are composed of tokens that derive the active locale.
+Masks are composed of tokens that derive from the active locale.
 Reference the [i18n](./i18n.html) section for more information about how masks can be explicitly provided with a locale or via the `masks` prop.

 ### Default Masks